dahas/AngularElectronApp/README.md

 ## 2. Create Angular Project

-Create or open a folder of your Angular projects.
+Choose a folder, that should contain your Angular project.
 Launch a Shell in that folder and run the following commands:

 `$ ng new ProjectName`
 `$ cd ProjectName`
 `$ ng serve --open` (Run app in browser)

+Your app works even though it does not yet contain any useful features.
+Save their implementation for later.
 Minimize the browser window and return to the Shell.
-Press Ctrl + C and shut down the server.
+Press Ctrl + C to shut down the server.

 ## 3. Install Electron as Dependency